-In this table, unearned income includes taxable interest and dividends.
-Earned income includes wages, tips, and taxable scholarship and fellowship grants.
+In this table, unearned income includes taxable interest and dividends, Earned income includes wages, tips, and taxable scholarship and fellowship grants.
+Gross income is the total of your unearned and earned income.

-Caution: If your gross income was \$2,800 or more, you usually cannot be claimed as a dependent unless you were under age 19 or a student under age 24.
-For details, see 4.
-Gross Income Test under Dependency Tests.
+Caution: If your gross income was \$2,900 or more, you usually cannot be claimed as a dependent unless you were under age 19 or a student under age 24.
+For details, see Gross Income Test under Dependency Tests.